-Profile: Luiz Inacio Lula da Silva
+Profile: Luiz Inacio 'Lula' da Silva

-Luiz Inacio "Lula" da Silva, a leftist leader who rose from abject poverty to serve as Brazil's president from 2003 to 2010, is widely tipped to win the country's 2018 general election unless a corruption conviction against the 71-year-old is upheld and he is barred from running.
+Luiz Inacio 'Lula' da Silva - a leftist leader who rose from abject poverty to serve as Brazil's president from 2003 to 2010 - was widely tipped to win the country's general election scheduled to be held in October.

+However, a ruling by the country's supreme court early on Thursday will almost certainly see him soon jailed on corruption charges.

-Once called "the most popular politician on earth" by Barack Obama, the former US president, Lula da Silva was sentenced to nine and a half years in prison last year after being accused of receiving more than $1m in bribes from construction giant OAS.
+Once called "the most popular politician on Earth" by Barack Obama, the former US president, Lula da Silva was sentenced to nine years and six months in prison last year after being accused of receiving more than $1m in bribes from construction giant OAS.

+An appeals court in January upheld corruption and money-laundering convictions against the 72-year-old.
+His sentence was extended to 12 years and he was barred from running.

+Lula unsuccessfully applied to the Supreme Court for habeas corpus, hoping they would allow him to remain out of prison during his appeals against the decision.
+He is now expected to be imprisoned within days, leaving Brazilians divided.

-Lula da Silva is currently free and fighting the charges, but several of Brazil's elite have been ensnared by Operation Car Wash, a huge investigation into a bribes-and-kickbacks network that has shaken the country's political establishment and cost the country more than $40bn.
+Several of Brazil's elite have been ensnared by Operation Car Wash, a huge investigation into a bribes-and-kickbacks network that has shaken the country's political establishment and cost it more than $40bn.

 Led by a small group of idealistic, young Brazilian prosecutors and a crusading judge, the investigation has exposed a vast international web of corruption involving business leaders and their efforts to bribe politicians to win contracts.

-Lula da Silva and his lawyers maintain he is innocent, but even if the two-term president is absolved, he faces four other charges under the Car Wash investigation.
+Lula da Silva and his lawyers maintain he is innocent.

-"I have peace of mind," he told Al Jazeera in a 2016 Talk to Al Jazeera interview.
+"I have peace of mind," he said in a 2016 Talk to Al Jazeera interview.

 "I doubt any prosecutor or police delegate in this country is more honest or more ethical than me."